JakobRobnik/JakobRobnik.github.io/_pages/year-archive.md

   - /wordpress/blog-posts/
 ---

-When not exploring the extrasolar planets, I also love exploring our own planet, especially its wild side.
+When not exploring the extrasolar planets, I also love to investigate our own planet, especially its wild side.

 I love anything that involves mountains, from ski touring to climbing and hiking:
   ![](/images/splevta.jpg)
   ![](/images/turno.jpeg)

-But even without the mountains, adventures are always fun, weather it is canyoning or exploring the caves:
+But even without the mountains, adventures are always fun, whether it is canyoning or exploring the caves:
   ![](/images/gacnik.jpg)
   ![](/images/jama.jpg)